mbcanderson/ts-spreadsheet/README.md

 const invalidTemplate = {
   id: {
     type: 'number',
-    formula: () => "not a number", // Type error!
+    formula: () => 'not a number', // Type error!
-    currRowDependencies: ['nonexistent'] // Type error!
+    currRowDependencies: ['nonexistent'], // Type error!
-  }
+  },
 };

 const invalidInputs = {
-  multiplier: "2", // Type error: should be number
+  multiplier: '2', // Type error: should be number
-  missing: true    // Type error: not in schema
+  notInSchema: true, // Type error: not in schema
 };
 ```